 Making Friends With Your Voice

-Making friends with your own voice is an extension of self-love.
-It’s one of the reasons I chose that topic as a Blumvox Studios Community Facebook challenge back in March!
+When it comes to Voice Acting, making friends with your own voice is an extension of self-love.
+It’s one of the reasons I chose that topic as a Blumvox Studios Community Facebook challenge back in March 2018!
 By the way, thank you to all who participated.
 It ain’t easy, so pat yourselves on the back for your bravery!

 I’ve talked about this subject quite a bit in my voiceover classes and if you’ve never seen those this may seem like a bit of a tangent, but bear with me.
 It’s all connected.